sebbacon/starling/README.md

 Common tasks are defined in the `justfile`:

 - `just dev -- 0.0.0.0:8000` – run the Django development server
-- `just ingest -- --db data/starling_feeds.db` – sync feed data into SQLite
+- `just ingest` – sync feed data into the Django database
 - `just report` – emit the Spaces configuration as JSON
-- `just average-spend -- --db data/starling_feeds.db` – compute spend averages per space and spending category
+- `just average-spend` – compute spend averages per space and spending category
+- `just reclassify-transactions` – re-run custom classification rules for stored feed items
 - `just test` – run the pytest suite
 - `just coverage` – run the test suite with coverage reporting
 - `just clean` – auto-format the Python sources with Ruff and isort